Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-2024.md

 # What to do

 ⦁	**People's choice porters/stouts contest** will be held at same date/time.
-This is seperate from the BJCP competition and no registration or entry fee required!
+This is separate from the BJCP competition and no registration or entry fee required!
 Bring your best homebrew (as long as it falls under porter/stout base) and hang out with other homebrewers from our state.

 ⦁	**Coal Country Beer Run**.
 Spend the day visiting our local breweries!
 KVHBC will provide a card and some club swag if you visit them all!
 We have several hotels and dozens of restaurants within walking distance from the event if you will be traveling in.